notus-sh/cocooned/README.md

 ## How it works

-Cocoon defines two helper functions:
+Cocooned defines two helper functions:

 ### link_to_add_association